 This course studies the various methods and techniques used in free-weight training and conditioning.
 The focus of study will be targeted toward sport-specific exercises, progression of exercise, methods of determining strength, lifting and spotting techniques and plyometric exercise.

-Prerequisite: BIO 220/BIO 220L or consent of instructor.
+Prerequisite: BIO 220/BIO 220L recommended.